Aliases for E2F1 Gene

 GeneCards Summary for E2F1 Gene

 E2F1 (E2F Transcription Factor 1) is a Protein Coding gene.
 Diseases associated with E2F1 include Retinoblastoma and Ectopic Cushing Syndrome.
-Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Chronic myeloid leukemia.
+Among its related pathways are Gene Expression and Integrated Breast Cancer Pathway.
 Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and transcription factor binding.
 An important paralog of this gene is E2F3.

 UniProtKB/Swiss-Prot for E2F1 Gene